MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v3.2.1/New-AzureRmSqlElasticPool.md

 ## DESCRIPTION
 The **New-AzureRmSqlElasticPool** cmdlet creates an elastic database pool for an Azure SQL Database.

+Several parameters (*-Dtu, -DatabaseDtuMin, and -DatabaseDtuMax*) require the value being set is from the list of valid values for that parameter.
+For example, -DatabaseDtuMax for a Standard 100 eDTU pool can only be set to 10, 20, 50, or 100.
+For details about which values are valid, see the table for your specific size pool in [elastic pools](https://docs.microsoft.com/azure/sql-database/sql-database-elastic-pool).

 ## EXAMPLES

 ### Example 1: Create an elastic pool